Catalyst of Chaos

 Do you have time to market?
 Do you have the skills to market?
 This is a big drag for a lot of people.
 Marketing a blog to build an audience is tough.
 For me, It equals out to about ten to fifteen hours a week just on the marketing portion.
 I spend about the same creating content.

 In numbers, I spend about 30 hours per week on this blog.
-I spend about 20 hours per week on my “side hustles”, the Etsy shop and Traffic Tribe.
+I spend about 20 hours per week on my “side hustles”, the Card Shop and M&K Gigs.
 In total that is close to 50 hours per week.
+That is on top of my full-time job that has a real paycheck.
 As of this writing, I have not seen an ROI, and am paying out of pocket to keep this dream alive.
 I like to use the phrase “labor of love” to describe all the work I do.
 Without the passion I have for the project, it would crash and burn.

 Affiliate Marketing is another way you can monetize your blog, I do this on a very small scale.
-However, I am starting to move over to pushing out products on Etsy as I am working on building my shop.
+However, I am starting to move over to pushing out products on the card shop and M&K Gigs as I am working on building it up.
 I am not a huge fan of many of the products I have seen on the various networks and using a program like Adsense means you need to have a ton of traffic and a huge following.
 Both of which take quite a while to build.

-Aside from Affiliate marketing, I monetized this blog with the Traffic Tribe.
-I’ll be honest here, I had a hard time charging for anything on this blog.
+Aside from Affiliate marketing, I monetized this blog with M&K Gigs.
+I’ll be honest here, I had a hard time charging for anything.
 I was really hoping to provide a free resource for everyone.
 However, I am also a realist, I know I need to at least try to cover my overhead.